Table of Contents

 - Azure DevOps remains relevant for Microsoft-centric teams but does little to address broader concerns about centralized corporate platforms.

-These solutions appeal to developers motivated by philosophy and governance, but again, they don’t directly fix the testing scalability or AI workload limitations of GitHub Actions.
+These solutions appeal to developers motivated by philosophy and governance, but they do not directly fix the testing scalability or AI workload limitations of GitHub Actions.

 Rather than replacing GitHub entirely, many teams are layering in specialized platforms that address the most painful workflows: